CloudCannon/cloudcannon-suite/src/collections/_dist/setup.md

 title: Setup
 package: Dist
 order_number: 2
+subtasks:
+  - name: build
+    desc: Compiles HTML and CSS to be run at a baseurl
+    code: gulp dist:build
+  - name: serve
+    desc: Runs a local webserver on the `dest` folder
+    code: gulp dist:serve
+  - name: watch
+    desc: Watches the `src` folder and triggers builds
+    code: gulp dist:watch
+  - name: rewrite-html
+    desc: Clones HTML files from `src` to `dist` and rewrites attributes to include baseurl (`src`, `href`, `srcset` and `meta[http-equiv='refresh']`)
+    code: gulp dist:rewrite-html
+  - name: rewrite-css
+    desc: Clones CSS files from src to dist and rewrites urls to include baseurl
+    code: gulp dist:rewrite-css
+  - name: clone-assets
+    desc: Clones all other files from `src` to `dist`
+    code: gulp dist:clone-assets
+  - name: clean
+    desc: Removes all files from the `dist` folder
+    code: gulp dist:clean
 ---
 To use this package, add `suite.dist(gulp)` to your Gulpfile.
 You can pass in an options object to configure the baseurl.
 See [Configuration](/dist/configuration) for more details.

 ```js